-That I am compassionate, caring, loving, inspiring, supportive, funny, loyal and intuitive.
+That I’m compassionate, caring, loving, inspiring, supportive, funny, loyal and intuitive.
 And that I had been there for them.
 Had listened to them.
 Valued them.
 Seen them.

 I felt alive and reconnected with my true self.
-With my own sacred gifts.
+With my own special gifts.

 My self-confidence, on a mini-hiatus up until then, returned.
 I put my imaginary superhero cape back on and stood tall.

-I knew I was not going to let anyone take my power away from me.
+I wasn’t going to let anyone take my power away from me.

-While some (like my tribe) saw my value and worth, there were always going to be others who did not.
-Others who would try to stick me in a corner, and tell me not to shine my light.
+While some (like my trusted tribe) saw my value and worth, there were always going to be others who did not.
+Others who’d try to stick me in a corner, and tell me not to shine my light.